 The Consolidated Entity may enter into transactions in the normal course of business that transfer risks and rewards of financial assets recognised in the Consolidated Entity's Statements of financial position to other entities.
-Depending on the criteria discussed in Note 44(vii) Financial instruments, the Consolidated Entity may be unable to derecognise the transferred asset, be able to derecognise the transferred assets in full or continue to recognise the asset to the extent of its continuing involvement.
+Depending on the criteria discussed in Note 44(vii) Financial instruments, the Consolidated Entity may be unable to derecognise the transferred asset, be able to derecognise the transferred assets to the extent of its continuing involvement.